 Amalia W. Cowan

 Early Platform Concept

-Engineering students from the Theme Park Engineering and Design (TPED) student group work with their adviser Rob Lloyd testing early concepts for the ride’s motion platform.
+Engineering students from the Drexel Theme Park Engineering and Design Group (TPED) worked with their adviser Rob Lloyd to test early concepts for the ride’s motion platform.

-Students from Drexel’s TPED group working on the bike included Harrison Katz, Kevin Carbone, Freddy Wachter, Will Landis, AJ Stein, and Josh Goldhaber.
+Students from Drexel TPED’s group working on the bike included Harrison Katz, Kevin Carbone, Freddy Wachter, Will Landis, A.J.
+Stein, Malcolm Bornmann, and Josh Goldhaber.